tldr-pages/tldr/pages/common/go-install.md

 > Compile and install packages named by the import paths.
 > More information: <https://pkg.go.dev/cmd/go#hdr-Compile_and_install_packages_and_dependencies>.

-- Compile and install current package:
+- Compile and install the current package:

 `go install`